 This document details the EAAP guidelines as required by Rule 3.7C(k).
+These EAAP guidelines commence on 1 November 2016.

 3. PREPARATION OF THE EAAP

 AEMO is required by Rule 3.7C(d) to publish an EAAP:

 - 1. at least once in every 12 month period in accordance with the timetable; and - 2. as soon as practicable after becoming aware of any new information that may materially alter the most recently published EAAP.